gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 ![Fig 2]({{ site.baseurl }}/images/BlobAnalysis_Image1.png "zero order"){:width="40%"}
 **Figure 2: Binary Image.
 Blue represents 1 and white represents 0.
 The coordinate system is attached to the upper left corner.**

-The image in figure [2] can be implemented in Matlab by using the following code snip:
+The image in figure [2] can be implemented in Matlab by using the following matrix code snip:

 ```Matlab
 img = [0 0 0 0 0 0 1 0 0